temach/reports/FIA-Lab-5-mail.md

 Unfortunately after about two hours of trying to find a valid first link I had to give up.
-And actually looking at an extract from the build log of how the postfix package gets compiled by the Ubuntu package managers, we can see that they don't care for the signatures either (and its a distribution!) (source: https://launchpadlibrarian.net/441280423/buildlog_ubuntu-eoan-amd64.postfix_3.4.5-1ubuntu1_BUILDING.txt.gz):
+There was no way to find a good first link that I could trust and verify.
+And actually looking at an extract from the log file (shown below) of how the postfix package gets compiled for the Ubuntu, we can see that the maintainers do NOT care for the signatures either (and its a distribution!) (source: https://launchpadlibrarian.net/441280423/buildlog_ubuntu-eoan-amd64.postfix_3.4.5-1ubuntu1_BUILDING.txt.gz):

 ```
 Unpack source